Zosia March: Relationship with Oliver Valentine

 They eventually get together but writers planned to create fresh relationship dramas for the pair.
 Zosia is happy with her relationship and wants to plan their future.
 She asks for a key to Oliver's flat but she is met with optimism from him.
 Then a pregnant patient Melissa Peters (Faye McKeever) arrives on Darwin ward.
 She recalls having a one-night stand with Oliver and claims he is the baby's father.
 They later find out Melissa has lied and Oliver is not the father.
 But the scenario damages Zosia and Oliver's relationship.
 When Zosia is named in the local newspaper as having bipolar disorder she is eager to prove it will not affect her surgical abilities.
 As her senior Oliver decides to pull rank and have her removed from a major operation.
 When she finds out the truth she ends their relationship.
 Arfwedson said that it was "very sad" because they love each other, but Zosia cannot move on from his betrayal.
 She believed Oliver made the correct decision, describing her character's mood as "explosive" and "not in a good place".
 She is "most hurt" that Oliver spoke to his colleague, Specialist registrar Mo Effanga (Chizzy Akudolu) privately about her state of mind, rather than discuss it with her first.
-Arfwedson thought it would be a "shame to lose" the on-screen romance as they have a "a lovely partnership".
+Arfwedson thought it would be a "shame to lose" the on-screen romance as they have "a lovely partnership".
 Zosia decides to give Oliver another chance.
 She tracks him down to a bar but finds him drunken and kissing staff nurse Cara Martinez (Niamh Walsh).
 The actress described Zosia's shock "As far as Zosia's concerned that really is the end for them.
 It’s very sad."

 The pair later reunite and marry in the episode titled "Veil of Tears – Part One".
 They face a number of issues including Zosia's disapproving father Guy, who she bans from the ceremony for trying to sabotage things.
 He then gets drunk and smashes the guest table and wedding cake inside their reception room.